 Kabukicho is part of the Shinjuku neighborhood, which is packed with neon, restaurants, and bars.
 I got to shake hands with a couple of drunk salarymen, both of whom were clearly just getting started for the night.

 Golden Gai is another section of Shinjuku with alleys of tiny bars seating no more than 10 guests.
 A few of these bars are for regulars only and are closed to foreigners.
 If you manage to find a foreigner-friendly bar, you’ll likely have to pay a cover charge.
 I was happy to just walk through the alleys and peek into the bars.

 As for other touristy attractions, I had no shame in watching the Shibuya scramble.
-I start hyperventilating whenever I’m within a five-block radius of Times Square, but I was endlessly entertained by the scramble.
+I start hyperventilating whenever I’m within a ten-block radius of Times Square, but I was endlessly entertained by the scramble.
 I loved watching travelers break out their selfie sticks to film themselves walking.

 As a PG-rated activity, a group from my hostel went to Karaoke-Kan in Akihabara one night.
 Managing the controls was a herculean task at first since none of us knew Japanese.
 However, in a few minutes, we were wailing away to “Livin’ on a Prayer” and “Don’t Stop Believin’.”

 A baseball game was high on my priority list for Japan.
 I decided to go to a Yakult Swallows game since they were one of the few baseball teams that sold tickets online on an English website.
 You can also buy tickets at the stadium or at convenience stores like 7-Eleven or FamilyMart; however, it’s more difficult to buy tickets through these methods if you don’t know Japanese.